Awareness

 Menopausal women dealing with ADHD may face unique struggles, such as increased forgetfulness, difficulty concentrating, and heightened emotional sensitivity.
 Encouraging dialogue about these challenges can help break down barriers and foster an environment where women feel comfortable expressing their needs.

-💼 Workplace Considerations
+💼 Workplace considerations

 The workplace is a critical arena where support for menopausal women with ADHD is crucial.